ManuelGuillen89/GameField/README.md

 # GameField
-GameField Aggregate of the Pichanga, the most epic project currently in the world... at least for me.
+GameField Aggregate of the Pichanga Project, the most epic project currently in the world... at least for me.